MacArthur Maze: Description

+In at least one instance, the MacArthur Maze has been considered to include or instead refer to the four-level stack interchange completed in 1985 between California State Route 24, Interstate 980, and Interstate 580, about 1 mi east of the East Bay Distribution Structure.
+However, CalTrans unequivocally regards "MacArthur Maze" as only referring to the Distribution Structure.

 History

-The maze was constructed along with the Bay Bridge in the 1930s; construction of the Distribution Structure itself started on April 8, 1934.
-Although the official name was the East Bay Distribution Structure, the media and public nicknamed it the "Maze" as early as 1939.
-The site, wholly contained within the city of Oakland, was chosen as it was a key point where tracks from the Southern Pacific, Santa Fe, and Key System railroads intersected.
-The first configuration was relatively simple: westbound traffic from 38th St (later MacArthur Blvd) merged with northbound traffic from Cypress St and crossed above the Southern Pacific tracks, then split into ramps north to the Eastshore Highway (US 40) and west to the Bay Bridge.
+The maze was constructed along with the Bay Bridge in the 1930s; construction of the East Bay Distribution Structure itself started on April 8, 1934.
+The media and public nicknamed it the "Maze" as early as June 1936.
+The site, wholly contained within the city of Oakland, was chosen because it was where major approaches to the Bay bridge were to come together and where tracks from the Southern Pacific, Santa Fe, and Key System railroads intersected.
+It was considered desirable to elevate the highway junction above the rails, thereby avoiding numerous grade crossings.
+The first configuration was relatively simple: westbound traffic from 38th Street (later MacArthur Boulevard) merged with northbound traffic from Cypress Street and crossed above the Southern Pacific tracks, then split into ramps north to the Eastshore Highway (US 40) and west to the Bay Bridge.
 A parallel set of ramps handled eastward/southward traffic.
 Film footage of the early Maze can be seen in the 1941 movie Shadow of the Thin Man, as Nick and Nora Charles drive off the Bay Bridge on their way to Golden Gate Fields in Albany.